Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 ### Approve and Deposit NFTs to Polygon Amoy

-Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon Amoy network using the FxPortal Bridge: npx hardhat run scripts/approveDeposit.js --network amoy
+Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon Amoy network using the FxPortal Bridge: npx hardhat run scripts/approveDeposit.js --network sepolia

+### Get Balance
+Update the token address from amoy explorer and run the following command in order to know your balance of wallet. npx hardhat run scripts/getbalance.js --network amoy

 **Author**